Consensys/jc-kzg-4844/README.md

 boolean isValidProof = CKZG4844JNI.verifyAggregateKzgProof(blob, commitment, 1, proof);

-// the current trusted setup should be freed, before a new one is loaded CKZG4844JNI.freeTrustedSetup();
+// the current trusted setup should be freed before a new one is loaded CKZG4844JNI.freeTrustedSetup();
 ```